ElucidataInc/ElMaven/docs/LabeledLCMSWorkflow.rst

 |LLCMS13|

-Post-alignment the peaks in the group should appear closer to the median RT of the group.
+Post-alignment the peaks in the group should appear closer to the median retention time of the group.

 |LLCMS14|

 |LLCMS15|

 Pre-alignment, the peaks were considerably scattered while the aligned peaks lie nearly on the same axis.
 Users can run alignment again with different parameters if required (or with a different algorithm).
-Further details on Alignment settings are available on the `Widgets page <https://github.com/ElucidataInc/El-MAVEN/wiki/Introduction-to-El-MAVEN-UI#2-global-settings>`_.
+Further details on Alignment settings are available on the `Widgets page <https://elmaven.readthedocs.io/en/develop/IntroductiontoElMAVENUI.html#alignment>`_.

 Peak Grouping
 -------------

 Peak grouping is an integral part of the El-MAVEN workflow that categorizes all detected peaks into groups on the basis of certain user-controlled parameters.
 A group score is calculated for every peak during the process.
-The formula for this score takes into account the difference in RT, intensities between peaks (smaller difference leads to a better score) and any existing overlap between them (higher extent of overlap leads to better score).
+The formula for this score takes into account the difference in retention time, intensities between peaks (smaller difference leads to a better score) and any existing overlap between them (higher extent of overlap leads to better score).
 All three parameters have certain weights attached to them that can be controlled by the users.
 The formula for the score is shown in the image.
-More details on it can be found on the `Widgets page <https://github.com/ElucidataInc/El-MAVEN/wiki/Introduction-to-El-MAVEN-UI#2-global-settings>`_.
+More details on it can be found on the `Widgets page <https://elmaven.readthedocs.io/en/develop/IntroductiontoElMAVENUI.html#global-settings>`_.

 |LLCMS16|

 |LLCMS17|

 The above image shows two groups in the EIC window.
 The highlighted (solid circles) peaks belong to group A, the peaks to its left with empty circles belong to another group B. The short peaks in group A that are close to the baseline and peaks in group B come from the same samples.
 Additionally, the high intensity peaks of group A have a similar peak shape to group B peaks.
-These peaks might have been wrongly classified into separate groups because of the difference in Rt range of the two sets of peaks.
-The weights attached to difference in Rt and intensities, and extent of overlap can be adjusted for better grouping.
+These peaks might have been wrongly classified into separate groups because of the difference in retention time range of the two sets of peaks.
+The weights attached to difference in retention time and intensities, and extent of overlap can be adjusted for better grouping.

 Grouping parameters can be changed from the Options dialog |options|.